vipulnaik/working-drafts/eaf/longtermist-funding-is-expected-to-increase-a-lot-in-the-coming-years.md

 [updates](https://github.com/vipulnaik/donations/commits) to the
-[donations list website](https://donations.vipulnaik.com/), I noticed some things that suggest that funding directed in a broadly longtermist direction will increase a lot in the next few years.
-The potential increase suggests that talent and capacity constraints will be more critical than funding constraints in the next few years.
-I'm sure elites/insiders in the fund allocation space have already thought about it, but I haven't seen much public discussion around these points.
+[donations list website](https://donations.vipulnaik.com/), I noticed some things that suggest that funding directed in a broadly longtermist direction (and in particularl, for will increase a lot in the next few years.
+The potential increase mostly seems to come from funders having a lot more money or being interested in spending it down faster, with cryptocurrency price increases as the biggest single factor responsible.

+There also seems to be some increase in organizational capacity to absorb funds, but the growth on that side seems slower.
+This suggests that talent and capacity constraints will be more critical than funding constraints in the next few years.
+I'm sure elites/insiders in the fund allocation space have already thought about this, but I haven't seen much public discussion collating this, so here is my effort.

-## Major donors
+## Major donors and increases in the supply of funding

-### Jaan Tallinn's philanthropy pledge
+### Jaan Tallinn and his philanthropy pledge

 On his [philanthropy page](https://jaan.online/philanthropy/), Jaan Tallinn pledges, for each of the five years from 2020 to 2024, to